All About Emotionally Focused Couples Therapy at A Peaceful Life Counseling Services

 - The different components of this most-successful approach for helping couples

-We know from research that couples can postpone coming to couples therapy for years.
+We know from research that couples can postpone coming to couples therapy for years (6 on average, – yikes!).
 We realize, as well, that coming to therapy feels intimidating for some and totally foreign for others.

 Non-Blaming, Non-Judging Are Built into this Leading Approach

-First, you’ll learn therapists trained in this method do not blame either partner.
+First, you’ll learn that EFT therapists do not blame either partner.
 Rather, we help you understand the “negative cycle” that has developed between you (as you’ll learn below).
 Yes, there might be actions in the relationship that you regret — that were hurtful to your partner — but often these began with and were worsened by, the negative cycle.

-Third, we don’t judge, advise or suggest what you should do.
-Rather, we help you achieve a greater and deeper understanding of each other so you can successfully collaborate together on decisions and choices.
+Third, we don’t judge.
+Rather, we help you create a greater and deeper understanding of each other so you can successfully collaborate together on decisions and choices.

 Fourth, and this is important, our approach in Emotionally Focused Couple Therapy is one of gentle understanding and respect.
 We work to establish a comfortable environment for you both to be open with each other and work through important, and at times, sensitive concerns.

-The ‘Gentle Power’ of Emotionally Focused Couple Therapy
+The ‘Gentle Power’ of Emotionally Focused Couples Therapy (EFT)

-It’s not unusual for couples to feel both mystified — and baffled — that their once-loving relationship or marriage has become so distant, possibly contentious and filled with hurt feelings.
+It’s common for couples to feel both mystified — and baffled — that their once-loving relationship or marriage has become so distant, possibly contentious and filled with hurt feelings.

 “We don’t know what happened to us — we argue nonstop, sometimes say hurtful things to each other when we’re angry and nothing ever gets resolved.”